 The analyzed dataset consisted of 37,464 detections.
 Acoustic records were highly varied among individual sharks (see Table 1) with wide ranges in detection counts (4-3995), total days recorded within the array (1-265), and minimum monitoring periods (2-2216).
 Eighteen sharks were tracked for fewer than 10 days, recording an average of 2.9 days within the array and 64.7 detections per individual.
 At the other extreme, 26 sharks were tracked for more than a year, averaging 43.1 days within the array and 835.7 detections.
 High individual variation was also apparent in both residence indices (Table 1).
 As mentioned previously, Rmin values may be artificially higher for animals tagged later in the study while Rmax values may be higher for sharks monitored over shorter time frames.
 Both trends were clear in the data, but individual differences were retained even when comparing animals from the same tagging cohort (for Rmin) or with similar tracking histories (for Rmax).
 The tagged population had Rmin values ranging from 0.00 to 0.88 with an overall average of 0.05.
 The 2010 tagging cohort tended to have lower Rmin values (mean: 0.01, range: 0.00-0.11), while those from 2016 trended higher (mean: 0.55, range: 0.23-0.88).
 Maximum residence ranged from 0.00 to 1.00 with an average of 0.26.
 Sharks detected in only one calendar year had higher Rmax values (mean: 0.48, range: 0.03-1.00) than those monitored over multiple years (mean: 0.05 range: 0.00-0.22).
 On average, an individual’s Rmax was 0.21 higher than its Rmin, though this difference also varied widely among tagged sharks (range: 0.00-1.00).

-Female sharks recorded more detections (603.1 per individual) and a greater number of days within the array (26 per individual) than did males (398.6 detections and 18.2 days per individual), though these differences were not statistically significant (Mann Whitney Test, U=564, p > 0.05).
-The residence indices were also similar between the sexes (Mann Whitney Test, U= 608, p > 0.05).
+Female sharks recorded more detections (603.1 per individual) and a greater number of days within the array (26 per individual) than did males (398.6 detections and 18.2 days per individual), though these differences were not statistically significant (at the α = 0.05 level; Mann Whitney Test, U=564, p = XXX).
+Accordingly, the residence indices were also similar between the sexes (Mann Whitney Test, U= 608, p > 0.05).
 Males averaged 0.06 for Rmin and 0.24 for Rmax while females averaged 0.07 and 0.28 respectively.
 In addition to the similar index values, the array also showed a high degree of overlap between male and female presence.
 Over the six-year study period, sharks of known sex were recorded within the array on 657 days, including 336 days with multiple such individuals.
 There were 151 days with only male detections (including 23 days with multiple males), 242 days with only female detections (49 with multiple females), and 264 days in which tagged sharks of both sexes were detected.